Authentication

 • Tableau: If Tableau hasn't updated your site to require Tableau with MFA yet, you can continue to use this authentication type on a temporary basis.
 Users enter their TableauID credentials directly on the Tableau Cloud sign-in page.

-• Salesforce: If your organization uses Salesforce, you can enable Tableau Cloud to use Salesforce accounts for single sign-on (SSO) with MFA using OpenID Connect.
+• Salesforce: If your organization uses Salesforce, you can enable Tableau Cloud to use Salesforce accounts for single sign-on (SSO) with MFA using OpenID Connect (OIDC).
 When you enable Salesforce authentication, users are directed to the Salesforce sign-in page to enter their credentials, which are stored and managed in Salesforce.
 Minimal configuration may be required.
 For more information, see Salesforce Authentication.

 Notes: